Profile

 32. Does your state allow temporary or conditional professional licenses?
 If yes, what are the criteria?

 This is dependent upon the licensing authority.
+See WV Code listed in question 30.

 33. What are your state's criteria for recreational license revocation/suspension for nonpayment of support?
 Specify the recreational license types.